bkelemen-pitech/my-potential-palm-tree/Docs/decisions/0002-endpoint-responsibilities.md

 # Endpoint responsibilities

-* Status: [proposed] <!-- optional -->
+* Status: [accepted] <!-- optional -->
 * Deciders: [[Bela Kelemen](https://github.com/bkelemen-pitech), [Marius Pop](https://github.com/mariuspop86), [Sergiu Parlea](https://github.com/SergiuParlea), [Florin
   Onica](https://github.com/fonica)]
-* Date: [2021-01-18] <!-- optional -->
+* Date: [2021-02-18] <!-- optional -->

 ## Context and Problem Statement

-There are some business requirements that span over multiple entities for GET requests.
-In some cases the business logic requires to update one or more entities.
+There are some business requirements that requires the update of certain entities when fetching a resource.
+For example: for Back Office application when opening a folder for the first time, this folder must be assigned to the user and the status of the folder must be updated.

 ## Considered Options

+* Not idempotent endpoints
-* Complex endpoints
+* Idempotent endpoints
-* Endpoints that follow REST rules

 ## Decision Outcome

-Chosen option: "[-]", because ...
+Chosen option: "[Idempotent endpoints]", because fetching a resource should just to that.
+It does not hide implementation details.
+It will be easier to reuse if needed.
+Easier to maintain.

 ### Positive Consequences <!-- optional -->

-* [e.g., improvement of quality attribute satisfaction, follow-up decisions required, …]
+* simpler endpoints
-* …
+* maintainability
+* implementation details are not obscured

 ### Negative Consequences <!-- optional -->

-* [e.g., compromising quality attribute, follow-up decisions required, …]
-* …
+*  multiple request to the back-end application are needed to achieve the business logic, resulting in slower application
+* it's hard to recover in case of errors in the middle of the business logic

 ## Pros and Cons of the Options <!-- optional -->

-### Complex endpoints
+### Not idempotent endpoints

 * Good, because all the business logic is under one endpoint
 * Good, because one single request to the back-end application is needed to achieve the business logic
 * Good, because it's easier to recover in case of errors in the middle of the business logic
 * Neutral, because it hides the business logic in the back-end application
-* Bad, because does not follow the REST rules
+* Bad, because it's not an idempotent endpoint(the resource can change when requested multiple times)

-### Endpoints that follow REST rules
+### Idempotent endpoints

-* Good, because it follows REST rules
+* Good, because it follows REST rules for idempotency
 * Good, because simpler endpoints
 * Neutral, because it hides the business logic in the front-end application
 * Bad, because multiple request to the back-end application are needed to achieve the business logic